-Note 10-Net income (loss) per share
+Note 10-Net income (loss) per common share

-Basic net income (loss) per share is computed by dividing net income (loss) by the weighted-average number of common shares outstanding for the period.
-Diluted net income (loss) per share reflects the potential dilution of non-vested restricted stock awards, performance share awards and outstanding restricted stock options.
-For the year ended December 31, 2015, all of these potentially dilutive items were anti-dilutive due to the Company's net loss and, therefore, were excluded from the calculation of diluted net income (loss) per share.
+Basic net income (loss) per common share is computed by dividing net income (loss) by the weighted-average number of common shares outstanding for the period.
+Diluted net income (loss) per common share reflects the potential dilution of non-vested restricted stock awards, performance share awards and outstanding stock options.
+For the years ended December 31, 2016 and 2015, all of these potentially dilutive items were anti-dilutive due to the Company's net loss and, therefore, were excluded from the calculation of diluted net loss per common share.